 In some cases, particularly those involving investigative searches of a citizen's home or car, suppression motions may dispose of cases.
 A lawyer will file motions with the court requesting that the court rule on legal or constitutional issues outside the presence of a jury and usually before the case has been called for trial.
 A judge will hear evidence, listen to arguments by the lawyers, and render a decision about the legality or constitutionality of the government's actions.

-While most Americans are generally familiar with the concept of a trial, roughly 95 percent of all criminal cases in the United States are resolved by plea agreement.
+While most Americans are generally familiar with the concept of a trial, roughly 95 percent of all criminal cases in the United States are resolved by a plea agreement.
 Plea agreements are particularly common in cases involving serious charges because the criminal penalties that result from a conviction can be lengthy.

 A plea agreement in North Carolina can include very specific stipulations by both the state and the accused as to the resolution of the case, including restitution amounts and punishment ranges.
 A judge may accept or reject the plea agreement.
 If the judge accepts the agreement, the judge is bound by its terms.

 Federal plea agreements usually do not have specific sentencing provisions.
-These agreements may include a promise by the government to dismiss certain criminal counts, and can involve stipulations regarding sentencing enhancements that may apply in the case.
+These agreements may include a promise by the government to dismiss certain criminal counts and can involve stipulations regarding sentencing enhancements that may apply in the case.
 Federal plea agreements often include waivers of the defendant's right to appeal the sentence.

-A person accused by the federal government who has knowledge of other criminal activity, or who wishes to testify against co-defendants in the same conspiracy may seek a cooperation agreements.
+A person accused by the federal government who has knowledge of other criminal activity, or who wishes to testify against co-defendants in the same conspiracy may seek a cooperation agreement.
 These cooperation agreements permit the defendant to provide information to agents or investigators regarding the charged conduct, or other criminal activity.
 Cooperation agreements are common in federal cases because these agreements can help the accused secure a reduced punishment at sentencing.

 Dismissal or Non-Prosecution

-Sometimes a person can either avoid criminal charges, or win a dismissal of those charges by either demonstrating actual innocence, or by showing to the prosecution their efforts to right the wrong or correct the damage done.
+Sometimes a person can either avoid criminal charges or win a dismissal of those charges by either demonstrating actual innocence or by showing to the prosecution their efforts to right the wrong or correct the damage done.
 Dismissal may also be secured in conspiracies where a potential defendant may choose to cooperate as a witness rather than be charged as a co-defendant.

 Once charges are filed, the fact of the criminal charge will be public.
-The state system provides for the possibility of an expungement.
+The state system provides for the possibility of expungement.
 The federal system has no expungement provision.